gentlee/redux-light/README.md

 # redux-light

 Simplified approach of using redux **without any boilerplate** - no action objects and reducers!
+And no redux-thunk needed.

 Based on **single reducer** that merges new state for each root property (2-level merge).
 Pseudocode is: